HP-IL Resource Page

 > Is a component kit available?

-I propose a component kit with the PCB, the programmed PIC uC and all the passive components, and with a bare housing (non punched panels), see documentation below.
+I propose a component kit with the PCB, the programmed PIC uC and all the passive components, and with a bare housing (raw panels to be punched), see documentation above.
 Contact me if interested.

 > Will the PIC source program be released?